chuni-lin/restaurants/README.md

 # Restaurants

-The collection of cozy restaurants.
+A collection of cozy restaurants.
+Web application based on `node.js`.

 ## Introduction

-- Simple information of restaurants will be shown in the toppage:
+- Simple information of restaurants will be shown in the top-page.
-  - Photos
-  - Name
-  - Category
-  - Rating
-- Click to see more detailed information:
+- Click each restaurant to see more detailed information.
-  - Category
-  - Adress
-  - Phone
-  - Description
-  - Photos
 - Search restaurants by keyword.
   ![](https://i.imgur.com/leaIRgs.jpg)